santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 ---
-title: There And Back Again - From Data Manager Back To IC
+title: There And Back Again - A Data Career Journey
 date: 2024-03-29
 ---
 {% imagePlaceholder "./src/assets/images/blog/rob-wicks-yVuRzuqArkg-unsplash.jpg", "One way sign lying on the ground", "" %}

-_This is Part 2 of a 3 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) and back to IC again._
+_This is Part 2 of a 3 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) , and [back to IC again](/articles/ive-looked-at-life-from-both-sides-now/)._

 ## Once upon a time, there was an analyst who became a manager